 Have you ever considered the skills other than physical, of a football player?
 I have!

 3. Communication skills

 5. Goal setting

-…read on for more transferable skills of a NFL player….
+…read on for more transferable skills of a NFL player.
 The skills are quite similar to what most employers look for in a good employee!